 Not only does this system provide the most flexibility, but it is also the most upgradable and adaptable.
 It does cost a little more, but if that means you don’t have the additional funds to spend on batteries and a solar panel set up right now, you can still get off the road and simply use the gas supply when needed.
 When you’ve got the cash, you can buy all the rest and then you’ll have instant hot water as an option on the road too!

-Gas & Electric Hot Water Heater Pros:
+Gas & Electric Hot Water System:

 - This means that you don’t need to invest in additional equipment like batteries and solar panels just yet if you can’t afford to.